List of English districts by population

 This is a list of the districts of England ordered by population, according to estimated figures for from the Office for National Statistics.
+These legally-defined districts may be larger or smaller than the urban areas commonly known by the same name.

-The list consists of 164 non-metropolitan districts, 32 London boroughs, 36 metropolitan boroughs, 62 unitary authorities, and two sui generis authorities (the City of London and the Isles of Scilly).
+The list consists of the 130 unitary authorities (including the London boroughs and metropolitan boroughs), the 164 two-tier non-metropolitan districts, and two sui generis authorities (the City of London and the Isles of Scilly).